z1one516/Portfolio/README.md

 In terms of external customer, I have undertaken the following projects with the objective of improving the quality of service that can be provided.

-## Project 1 - Customers Feedback on Overseas Online Shopping
+## Project 1 - Customer Reviews of Overseas Online Shopping
 * About :\
 The first project I proceeded started with a question of what factor affects the customers' satisfaction the most when they are shopping online overseas.
 In Korea, there has been a sharp increase in the market size of Cross-Border E-commerce, which naturally led to an escalation of complaints received by Korea Consumer Agency.
 As the clothing was the product that the customer found the inconvenience the most, I conducted EDA of customers comments on men's T-shirt with a hypothesis that the difference of size caused the inconvenience.